UGAWG/solution-adapt-cases/hemisphere-cylinder/initial-grid/README.md

 # hsc01.meshb

-This coarse initial grid contains 31066 nodes, 6548 triangles, and 170011 tetrahedra.
-It started as an EGADS tessellation of the surface and TETGEN was used to fill the volume.
+This coarse initial grid started as an EGADS tessellation of the surface and TETGEN was used to fill the volume.
 It was then adapted to surface curvature with an isotropic gradation of 1.2.

-- Vertices : 31066 item
+- Vertices : 50702 item
-- Edges : 211 item
+- Edges : 243 item
-- Triangles : 6548 item
+- Triangles : 9266 item
-- Tetrahedra : 170011 item
+- Tetrahedra : 292019 item
 - VerticesOnGeometricVertices : 7 item
-- VerticesOnGeometricEdges : 221 item
+- VerticesOnGeometricEdges : 253 item
-- VerticesOnGeometricTriangles : 3490 item
+- VerticesOnGeometricTriangles : 4881 item

 Boundary conditons (hsc01.mapbc):
 1. farfield riemann inflow